Computer model locks in Commanders vs. Eagles picks, score prediction

-Commanders vs. Eagles: Where to watch NFL Week 18, odds, score prediction, sportsbook promos, SGP picks
+Eagles vs. Commanders: Where to watch NFL Week 18, odds, score prediction, sportsbook promos, SGP picks

 How to bet Washington Commanders vs. Philadelphia Eagles in NFL Week 18 action on Paramount+